How and where can I buy one of your dolls?

 I do very occasionally create some of my classic style dolls and these are suitable for children aged 6 years and over.

 Does anyone help you with the creation of your dolls?

 I work alone and make the entire doll, the hair and the clothes.
 As you can imagine this takes many hours, most of my Mabel dolls represent 30 to 40 hours of work.
 Over the years I have developed my own patterns for each type of doll I make and for most of their clothes too though I do occasionally buy clothing or shoe patterns and adjust to suit my dolls.
 I also have a large collection of children's and doll vintage clothing patterns.
 This collection is part of my never ending enchantment with early to mid twentieth century design.
 In the past my mother knitted singlets and undies for my dolls but this is no longer the case.
 My beautiful daughter does occasionally give me colour advice about clothing and she is my sounding board for new ideas when I think I need a second opinion.

 What kind of materials do you use for your dolls?

 The best natural fibres I can find.
 I use cotton interlock for the skin fabric, wool roving from NSW for the doll heads and wool fleece from Victoria for stuffing the bodies.
-I use a range of materials for the doll hair; mohair, Teeswater sheep locks, mohair locks, alpaca locks and commercial mohair wefts, occasionally woollen yarn and teddy bear fur.
+I use mostly mohair and brushed mohair wigs for my doll's hair.
+Occasionally I use Teeswater sheep locks, mohair locks, alpaca locks and commercial mohair wefts, woollen yarn and teddy bear fur.
 Their faces are embroidered with cotton embroidery thread and cheeks blushed with beeswax crayon.